Trip Facts

 Meal: Breakfast, Lunch & Dinner

-Start your day early with a pre-dawn hike to Poon Hill, one of the most popular viewpoints on the Annapurna Base Camp Trek.
-From the summit, enjoy panoramic views of snow-capped peaks like Gangapurna, Annapurna South, Annapurna I, Dhaulagiri, and Hiunchuli as the sun rises—an unforgettable Himalayan sunrise experience.
+Start early with a pre-dawn hike to Poon Hill (3,210 m / 10,531 ft.), one of the most popular viewpoints on the Annapurna Base Camp Trek.
+From the summit, enjoy panoramic sunrise views of Gangapurna, Annapurna South, Annapurna I, Dhaulagiri, and Hiunchuli.

-After soaking in the breathtaking views, return to Ghorepani for a hearty breakfast.
-Then continue trekking towards Tadapani, following a scenic ridgeline that offers sweeping views of the Annapurna mountain range stretching from east to west.
+After soaking in the scenery, return to Ghorepani for breakfast, then continue trekking toward Tadapani along a scenic ridgeline with sweeping views of the Annapurna range.

-The trail descends steeply to a small village, passes through a gorge, and then climbs again through dense forest before reaching Tadapani.
-This beautiful village overlooks the Modi River Valley and offers stunning views of the sacred Machhapuchhre (Fishtail) Mountain on clear days.
+The trail descends steeply to a small village, passes through a gorge, and climbs again through dense forest before reaching Tadapani.
+This village overlooks the Modi River Valley and offers clear views of Machhapuchhre (Fishtail) Mountain.

 Day 06: Trek to Chomrong